Open-EO/openeo.org/documentation/1.0/datacubes.md

 If n is larger than 1, the function is called n-ary.
 In practice, this means that the pixel neighbourhood is taken into account to calculate the new pixel value.
 Such nieghbourhoods can be of temporal and/or spatial nature.
 A temporal (e.g. smoothing) function works on a time series of the same pixel, a spatial function works on a kernel by weighting the surrounding pixels.
 Original dimensions and their resolutions usually remain unchanged when `apply()`-ing some process.

-In the example below, a weighted kernel (shown in the middle) is applied to the cube.
-To avoid edge effects (affecting pixels on the edge of the image with less neighbours), a padding has been added virtually.
+In the example below, an example weighted kernel (shown in the middle) is applied to the cube.
+To avoid edge effects (affecting pixels on the edge of the image with less neighbours), a padding has been added in the background.

 <figure>
     <img src="./datacubes/dc_apply_kernel.png" alt="Datacube timeseries">
     <figcaption>Applying a spatial kernel.
 Only values for the first raster are shown as text, although the process is applied to the whole cube.</figcaption>
 </figure>

-Of course this also works for temporal neighbourhoods, considering neighbours before and after a pixel.
-Here, no padding was added and therefore no values could be calculated for t<sub>1</sub> and t<sub>3</sub>.
+Of course this also works for temporal neighbourhoods (time series), considering neighbours before and after a pixel.
+To be able to show the effect, two time steps were added in this example figure.
+A moving average of window size 3 is then applied.
+This process can be followed from left to right on the highlighted pixel time series.
+No padding was added which is why we observe edge effects (NA values are calculated for t<sub>1</sub> and t<sub>5</sub>, because they didn't have enough input time steps).

 <figure>
     <img src="./datacubes/dc_apply_ts.png" alt="Datacube timeseries">